Gourbera-sudo/b14-a01/Readme.md

-please give a relevant colorful section  that is missing in DevConf2026 file along with HTML and CSS file.
+please give some relevant section that is important for Devoloper Conference project 2026.